-We’ve talked a lot about using geometrics shapes and photography, but this example puts a little bit of a unique spin on that.
+We’ve talked a lot about using geometric shapes and photography, but this example puts a little bit of a unique spin on that.
 Designed by Melissa Baillache for the Sydney Dance Company’s ‘Mirror Ball’, this design uses a simple photograph of a dancer and a grid pattern of circles to create an engrossing and beautiful design.
-With strategic cutouts, framing and colours, this piece channels the idea of mirrors, refraction and a mirror ball by using geometric patterning.
+With strategic cutouts, framing and colors, this piece channels the idea of mirrors, refraction and a mirror ball by using geometric patterning.
 It’s a little abstract, and a little experimental, and very effective.
 Break your image up into geometric grids and move them around.
 Let the shapes crop your image in an intriguing way and let it enhance your image.

 39. Fill Your Patterns

 Patterns can be incredibly functional tools, as well as beautifully aesthetic elements.
 Check out this website design by Built by Buffalo that uses hexagonal shapes filled with images, type, and/or graphics as the main links to the homepage.
-A unique and memorable spin on the typical link buttons, this design allows for Built by Buffalo to communicate their colour palette and style in one quick, beautiful and functional way.
+A unique and memorable spin on the typical link buttons, this design allows for Built by Buffalo to communicate their color palette and style in one quick, beautiful and functional way.
 Consider using a geometric pattern to display your content for a simple and effective way to make a lot of information look good.